blackdreamer15/azubi-cloud-assessment/SETUP.md

 **What's happening behind the scenes:**

 - Docker builds the Frontend (React + nginx web server)
-- Docker builds the Backend (Node.js + Express API)
+- Docker builds the Backend (Node.js + Express API with MongoDB authentication)
-- Docker starts MongoDB database
+- Docker starts MongoDB database with secure authentication
 - All three containers start talking to each other

 You'll see lots of output - that's normal!
-Look for messages like "Frontend is ready" or "Backend listening on port 3000".
+Look for messages like:

+- "Server is running on http://localhost:3000"
+- "Connected to MongoDB"
+- Frontend container completing its build

 ### 4. Check If Everything Worked